Researchers at Massachusetts General Hospital have found that regular aspirin use can reduce the risk of developing liver cancer.

 If a person experiences unintentional weight loss, nausea and vomiting, loss of appetite, and unusual tiredness or weakness, they should contact their doctor.

-Liver cancer is a serious disease with a 5-year survival rate of just 17.7 percent, so any news on how to cut our risk is welcome.
+Liver cancer is a serious disease with a 5-year survival rate of just

 “While it’s still too early know whether starting aspirin therapy might be an effective strategy to prevent HCC, efforts to understand the mechanisms behind these beneficial effects could help identify,” claims Dr. Simon, “urgently needed prevention strategies or biomarkers for a cancer that is a growing public health problem.”